lauramagri/mq_honours_2025/README.md

 4. **Set the subject number**

+    - Open the `run_exp.py` file in a plain text editor.
+On windows, you can use Notepad or Notepad++.

     - Find the line of code that sets the subject number and set this to a value that you have not used yet.